totalslacker-civ6mods/Historical-Victories/README.md

    - Build the Angkor Wat wonder
    - Kill 10 units with the Khmer Domrey unit
    - Promote 1 Khmer Domrey unit to level 8
-2. Monastic Education : None
+2. Monastic Education : End of Medieval Era
    - Own 4 Prasat buildings
    - Convert all cities to your religion
    - Have the highest faith per turn
-3. Empire of Water : None
+3. Empire of Water : == 1400AD
    - Own 4 Aqueduct districts
    - Have the happiest population
    - Have the highest city population

 ### CIVILIZATION_KONGO
-1. Kongo Kingdom : None
+1. Kongo Kingdom : End of Renaissance Era
    - Have the highest city population
    - Have all cities follow the same religion
    - Own 10 Mbanza districts
-2. Icons of Africa : None
+2. Icons of Africa : < 1800AD
    - Own 5 Relic Great Works
    - Own 5 Artifact Great Works
    - Own 5 Sculpture Great Works